jayahuja5/EasyTranslate/README.md

   EasyTranslate
 </h1>
 <p>
-  The EasyTranslate Plugin provides to translate your text into predifined Language it will works on predefined tag which will Translate for your Dynamic or Static websites.
+  The EasyTranslate Plugin provides to translate your text into predifined Language it will works on predefined tag which will translate text for your Dynamic or Static websites.
+It also have an feature which will save your selected language in local storage to retrive selected language any time when you open.
 </p>
 <br>